masasidan/Triggered/README.md

 > Of course.
 Game hacking is a subject I've always had interest in.

 *Can I get banned for using this cheat?*
-> I haven't tried to bypass valve's anti-cheat but as far as I saw I didn't get banned after one week of using it blatantly, in this way or another you are always vulnerable to get banned manually by a person.
+> I haven't tried to bypass valve's anti-cheat but as far as I saw I didn't get banned after 40 hours of using it blatantly, in this way or another you are always vulnerable to get banned manually by a person.